Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 SEO does not live in a vacuum.
 It connects to your Google Ads strategy (which keywords to pay for versus earn organically), your content strategy (what to publish and when), and your sales process (are the leads actually converting?).
 When these are siloed, money leaks through the gaps.

-Mistake 5: No Connection Between Rankings and Revenue
+Mistake 5: Rankings Without Revenue

 This is the mistake that ties all the others together.
 And it is the one that lets agencies survive for years without delivering results.

 Here is how it works: an agency shows you a report.
 Rankings went up for 15 keywords.
 Traffic increased 23%.
 Impressions are up 40%.
 Everything looks like progress.
 You feel good.
 You renew for another quarter.
+But traffic without conversion tracking is just a number on a screen.

 But nobody asks the only question that matters: "How many new customers came from organic search this month?"